chirag-gupta/Grid-Demo/README.md

 ## To Do
 1. Write test cases.
-2. Fix browsing issues in Chrome.It is working for Firefox and Edge.
-3. Implement the grid to be data independent.
+2. Implement the grid to be data independent.

 # Grid-Demo